-Like many of us, you may be starting 2020 with a plan to live a healthier, happier life.
-To help you reach those diet and exercise goals in the New Year, turn to your dog for inspiration and accountability.
+Like many of us, you may have a plan to live a healthier, happier life in 2021.
+To help you reach those diet and exercise goals this year, turn to your dog for inspiration and accountability.

 Less than 25% of people who start a diet and exercise plan stick with their resolutions for more than a month.
 Experts at The Ohio State University Veterinary Medical Center and The Ohio State University Wexner Medical Center say that partnering with your pet when implementing healthy habits can be a great way to find motivation and make you both happier and healthier.